getindiekit/indiekit/docs/get-started.md

 npm create indiekit [directory]
 ```

+where `[directory]` is the name of the directory within which you want to save your configuration and other files.

 This is the fastest way to set up a new Indiekit server from scratch.

 > Alternatively, you can clone this [example configuration](https://github.com/getindiekit/example-config) repository on GitHub and manually edit the values in the configuration file.